- Appleton Wiske

 - Kirk Inn

-Overlooking the large village green, surrounded by many fine houses, this one-room, friendly inn is situated in an Upper Teesdale village, voted one of the most desirable in the country.
-The inn also serves as the village post office until noon.
-Evening meals must be booked.
+Overlooking the large village green, surrounded by many fine houses, this one-room, friendly inn is situated in this picturesque Upper Teesdale village, voted one of the most desirable in the country.
+Quirky pub, look out for the hats.
+The landlord is proud of his real ale.
+Warm and welcoming with a roaring fire.
+Dogs welcome.
+Lovely outside drinking area on the decking to the right of the door.

 - Rose & Crown